sir-vancelot/example/README.md

-# An example android application for using Dagger 2, Conductor,Rx Java, and a SQLiteDatabase
+# An example android application for using Dagger 2, Conductor, Rx Java, and a SQLiteDatabase